 How to Become a Process Server in 2026

 Starting a career as a self-employed process server offers a rare combination of independence, low startup costs, flexible hours, and steady demand.
-Whether you're looking for a side income or a full-time business, this guide walks you through everything you need to know — from understanding the role to landing your first client.

 At the heart of the American legal system lies a simple but critical guarantee: every person has the right to know when legal action is being taken against them.
 That guarantee is upheld, in large part, by process servers.

-A process server is a professional responsible for delivering — or "serving" — legal documents to individuals, businesses, or government entities involved in legal proceedings.
-These documents commonly include:
+A process server is a professional responsible for delivering, or "serving," legal documents to individuals, businesses, or government entities involved in legal proceedings.
+The formal mechanism for delivering that notice is called service of process.

 • Summons and complaints — notifying a defendant that a lawsuit has been filed against them